medz/alien-signals-dart/MIGRATION.md

 # Migration Guide

-This guide helps you migrate from earlier versions of `alien_signals` to version 1.0.0.
+This guide helps you migrate from earlier versions of `alien_signals` to latest version

-## Migration from 0.x to 1.0.0
+## Migration from 0.x to 1.0

-The 1.0.0 release introduces several breaking changes to improve API consistency and performance.
+The 1.0.1 release introduces several breaking changes to improve API consistency and performance.
 This guide will help you update your code.

 ### 🔄 API Changes